-The University Research Governance Committee (URGC) is responsible for approving policies and guidelines for the conduct of activities with implications for research governance.
+The Research Ethics and Integrity Committee (REIC) is responsible for approving policies and guidelines for the conduct of activities with implications for research governance.
 The Committee also ensures that across the University there are robust procedures for the consideration and conduct of activities with implications for Research Governance, Ethics and Integrity.

-From April 2014, Research Councils UK (RCUK) has incorporated assurance questions into the standard RCUK Assurance Programme of Research Organisations in receipt of RCUK funding.
-These questions have been informed by the UK Concordat for Research Integrity (2012).
+From April 2014, Research Councils UK (now UK Research and Innovation) incorporated assurance questions into the standard RCUK Assurance Programme of Research Organisations in receipt of RCUK funding.
+These questions have been informed by the UK Concordat for Research Integrity (2019).

-This Research Integrity statement provides the University's response to RCUK.
-The statement is intended to inform RCUK, Higher Education Funding Council for England (HEFCE), the academic community, other funders of our research, and the public more broadly, about how the University of Sussex addresses matters of Research Integrity and seeks to foster a culture of professional integrity.
+This Research Integrity statement provides the University's response to UK Research and Innovation.
+The statement is intended to inform UK Research and Innovation, the academic community, other funders of our research, and the public more broadly, about how the University of Sussex addresses matters of Research Integrity and seeks to foster a culture of professional integrity.